OpenSCAP/website/README.md

 ecosystem provides tools and vanilla policies for quick, cost effective and flexible implementation of such process.

+Security compliance focuses mainly on proper software configuration and sofware inventory whereas _Vulnerability Assessment_ inspects installed software for unpatched vulnerabilities.
+With OpenSCAP organizations can implement both approaches with the same tooling, reducing management overhead.

 ## Vulnerability Assessment
 + What is it?
 + How to get started?